173e/Sink/README.md

 Main Idea is about live coding any changes done to the game must be directly shown in the Engine running overlay in the Sink IDE.
 Also a Stage3d is being developed currently to support 3d games.
+Stage3d class can be used to construct a Stage for Actor3d's
+You can use the Actor3d class to create Actors for the Stage
+Actor3d has almost identical properties to Actor
+You can perform actions on these actors using Action3d

 Demo
 ====